VoltRipper

 The used-bike checklist

 If you buy used, check: battery age and cycle count (the main wear item — see how long they last), crash/impact damage to the frame and battery, that parts are still made for the model, and why it's being sold.
 A used Sur-Ron or Talaria with a healthy battery can be a great value; a used no-name bike with an unknown battery is a coin flip.
+For the full inspection process, see how to buy a used electric dirt bike.

 The bottom line